District 1070 Youth Opportunities in Rotary Youth Exchange 2021

 please read on….

-Rotary Youth Exchange Camps & Tours
+Camps & Tours

 – a One way exchange without the requirement to host in Your own home

-Your sponsor Club will cover the cost of any meals with the club before, during (STEP only) and after the Exchange, plus provision of small items to take with you – e.g. banners, pin badges, a personalised Rotary Youth Exchange Polo shirt so anyone who sees you will know who you are and where you are from, etc.
+Your sponsor Club will cover the cost of your Orientation Day and any meals with the club before, during (for STEPs) and after the Exchange, plus the costs of providing you with small items to take with you – e.g. banners, pin badges, a personalised Rotary Youth Exchange Polo shirt so anyone who sees you will know who you are and where you are from, etc.

 PROCESS to follow:

-If you look on the www.youthribi.org website under Camps and you can get a detailed idea of all of the camps we were invited to last year, the dates they were held and you can download a pdf file of last years invitation.
-Dates, numbers and Age ranges will not often change greatly from one year to the next but Rotarians organising Camps may move or be unavailable so a date change occasionally happened.
-Ramadan, if it will cover the normal date for a camp may cause a change too.
+If you look on the www.youthexchange.org.uk website under Camps, you can get a detailed idea of most of the camps we were invited to last year, the dates they were held, etc. and you can download a .PDF copy of last year’s invitation.
+Dates, numbers and age ranges will not greatly change from one year to the next but date changes do occasionally happen.

-The San Diego Orchestral Music Camp
+San Diego Orchestral Music Camp aka SDOMC

 Requires that Candidates demonstrate their ability by submitting a Audition piece before they complete any paperwork.
 More details are available from the DYEO but our Facebook may also give you valuable links to recent past Music Campers.
 The video below may be of interest to Young Musicians.